 - Water Filtration: Many propeller shower heads come with integrated mineral beads or stones which can help in filtering out impurities, potentially providing a softer and cleaner showering experience.

-- Cost-Effective Solution: If you’re facing issues with water pressure, a propeller shower head can be a more affordable solution compared to more extensive plumbing modifications or installing water-boosting pumps.
+- Cost-Effective Solution: If you’re facing issues with water pressure, a turbo shower head can be a more affordable solution compared to more extensive plumbing modifications or installing water-boosting pumps.

 Disadvantages of a Propeller Shower Head